flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/oxygen.md

 - OFF:
     - When the OXYGEN CREW SUPPLY switch is selected OFF, the OFF light illuminates white, and the oxygen supply valve is closed.
 - ON:
     - When the OXYGEN CREW SUPPLY switch is selected ON, the OFF light extinguishes, and the cockpit oxygen supply valve is open.
-Low pressure oxygen is supplied to the masks.
+Low-pressure oxygen is supplied to the masks.

 ---